BaseMax/CurrencyAPIGo/README.md

 `GET /price`

-This route will show currencies/currency price
+This route will show the currencies' prices.

 - STRING `q`  (optional)